jembi/openhim-mediator-mapping/docs/docs/samples/bahmni-fhir-transform.md

 Copy the [bahmni](https://github.com/jembi/openhim-mediator-mapping/tree/master/samples/endpoints/bahmni) directory to the [endpoints](https://github.com/jembi/openhim-mediator-mapping/tree/master/endpoints) directory.

-The server will require a restart for the new endpoint files to be initialized and the endpoint successfully created
+The server will require a restart for the new endpoint files to be initialized and the endpoint successfully created.

 ## Config